Tommy Carcetti: Character inspiration

-A fictionalized version of the events of the 1999 Baltimore mayoral election were presented in third and fourth seasons of The Wire, which aired in 2004 and 2006, respectively.
+A fictionalized version of the events of the 1999 Baltimore mayoral election were presented in the third and fourth seasons of The Wire, which aired in 2004 and 2006, respectively.
 Many saw the connection between Carcetti and Martin O'Malley, an Irish-American Baltimore City Councillor who was elected mayor, defeating two African American opponents.
 Carlos Watson of MSNBC once introduced O'Malley as "one of the real-life inspirations for the mayor of the hit TV show The Wire", to which O'Malley responded that he was instead the show's "antidote".

 Show creator David Simon denied that the character of Tommy Carcetti was supposed to be O'Malley.
 Simon did acknowledge that O'Malley was "one of several inspirations" for Carcetti.
 He further stated that while Carcetti was "reflective" of O'Malley, Carcetti was a composite drawing aspects from other local politicians that he had covered when he worked as a reporter for The Baltimore Sun.
 In 2018, show writer William F. Zorzi said that Carcetti was "based in part on O'Malley" and "a number" of other politicians.